mward-sudo/z80_undead/README.md

 ## Contributing

 This project is currently in its early stages.
 Contributions, suggestions, and feedback are welcome!
 Please feel free to open issues or submit pull requests.

+## Version Control

+This project uses semantic versioning.
+The version number format is MAJOR.MINOR.PATCH.
+- Alpha releases are denoted by the PATCH version number.
+- The latest stable release can be found on the `main` branch.
+- Development work is done on feature branches and merged into `develop`.

+To access a specific version, you can use git tags.
+For example:

 ## License